The Daily Flyer

 For someone who has been living alone and doing laundry with industrial grade appliances, Ordoñez seems to be in good spirits.
 For his sake though, I hope he can go home soon!

 Got any tips?
 Questions?
 Comments?
-Email anything and everything to Paul@TheHigherFlyer.com, or comment below!
+Email anything and everything to Paul@TheHigherFlyer.org — the emails are unchanged — or comment below!
 In the meantime, thanks for reading, fly higher, and see you… when we see you!
 It all depends on when things go back to normal…

 Curious about yesterday’s news today?
 Click here to see past entries of “The Daily Flyer.”